MileHacker Logo

 • A city with intense energy and fiery culinary traditions.

-• Offers unforgettable panoramas and unique cultural encounters.
+• Offers unforgettable vistas and unique cultural encounters.

 Visitor Insight

-Many visitors describe Chongqing as a city that feels alive, a place with a distinct personality.
+Many visitors describe Chongqing as a city that feels alive, a place having a unique personality.
 Its geography shapes an unique way of life, where people live, work, and commute on multiple levels.

 Geographical Context